+Jenny completed the requirements to receive her GED when she was 18.
 In hindsight, Jenny sees her being retained in sixth grade as the precursor to a succession of unproductive decisions and developments that have followed her into adulthood.
 "I don't think retention was positive in any way," Jenny avers.

-"It's not like I was retained and then I did a great job and my grades were great and it motivated me to finish school.
-If anything, it had a negative effect."
+It's not like I was retained and then I did a great job, and my grades were great, and it motivated me to finish school.
+If anything, it had a negative effect.
+I always felt like everybody knew I was held back.